livekit-examples/meet/README.md

 This project is home for a simple video conferencing app built with LiveKit.

+> There's a new meet example app available!
+Redesigned from the ground up!
+Check its building blocks out [here](https://github.com/livekit/components-js)

 ## Tech Stack

 - This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-- App is built with [livekit-react](https://github.com/livekit/livekit-react/) library
+- App is built with [@livekit/components-react](https://github.com/livekit/components-js/) library

 ## Demo